AdobeDocs/experience-manager-screens.en/help/user-guide/channel-assignment.md

 #### Playing content for channels with same priority {#playing-content-for-channels-with-same-priority}

-This examples shows the day-parting for a store that displays their winter collection with the same schedule in the month of December.
+This examples shows the DayParting for a store that displays their winter collection with the same schedule in the month of December.
 But since the Channel B has priority set as 2, during that week; channel B plays its content rather than Channel A.

 | **Channel** |**Role** |**Priority** |**Schedule** |
 |---|---|---|---|